richwblake/souschef/README.md

 Run `bin/setup` to install dependencies and required gems.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+If you use `bin/console` to test the application, run the following line:

+    `Souschef::CLI.new.call`

+to begin an instance of the application.

-Run bin/souschef to execute the application as intended.
+Run `bin/souschef` to execute the application as intended.

 ## Usage